RedisLabs/redislabs-docs/content/rc/databases/back-up-data.md

 {{<image filename="images/rc/button-database-backup-now.png" alt="Use the Backup Now button to make backups on demand." >}}{{< /image >}}

-Backups need to be turned on before the button activtes.
+Backups need to be turned on before the button activates.

 ## Set up backup storage locations